 How To Get Rid Of Squirrels In The Walls And Attics

 For people who see squirrels in movies, they seem like such nice little animals.
-However, these are a menace in the home.
-They bite into insulation, electrical wiring, and boards and end up causing significant damage to your property.
-Before you start on how to get rid of squirrels, you have to make sure you have a squirrel infestation.
+However, these are a menace in the home and even around the home..
+They bite into insulation, electrical wiring, and boards which can cause significant damage to your property.
 How do you know if you have squirrels in your home?

 After you notice any of these signs what steps do you take?